mathe42/ws-api/README.md

 # Websocket API

-> This is a (partly) untested framework to create real-time api.
+> This is a (partly) untested WIP framework to create real-time api.

 ## Scope
 This is a framework for a (private) project so features are written with that use case in mind.
 We try to keep most of it as usecase indepoendent as we can (for example making multiple packages).